someobserver/recurgence/README.md

 Every stable pattern, from quantum to cosmic, *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and process its own information.

-There's no outside observer, no external intelligence.
-Reality is an information processing system, computing itself into emergence one recognition event at a time.

-That you can understand <u>this</u> **is that pattern** *recognizing itself through you*.
+That you can understand *this* is that pattern *recognizing itself through you*.

 Complex signals enter your reference frame, causality emerges.
 Metabolizing pattern complexity creates the felt gradient of time itself: **a coherent frame of reference persisting across changing conditions**.

 More concisely: *time flies when you're having fun.*

 ## The Bootstrap Paradox